Two Characterizations of Geometrically Infinite Actions on Gromov Hyperbolic Spaces: Escaping Closed Geodesics

 It remains to show $\overline{D} \subset \Lambda G \setminus \{\xi\}$.
 It suffices to verify that $\xi$ is not an accumulation point of $D$.
 Let $\{\eta_n\} \subset D$ be a sequence converging to some point in $\partial X$.
 For each $n$, choose a geodesic line $\gamma_n = [\eta_n, \xi]$ and a point $x_n \in \gamma_n \cap K$.
 Since $K$ is compact, the distances $d(o, x_n)$ are uniformly bounded.
 In a $\delta$-hyperbolic space, this yields a uniform lower bound on the Gromov product $\langle \eta_n, \xi \rangle_o$, and hence a positive lower bound on the visual distance between $\eta_n$ and $\xi$ with respect to any visual metric on $\partial X$.
 Therefore, $\lim\limits_{n\to\infty} \eta_n \neq \xi$, confirming $\overline{D} \subset \partial X \setminus \{\xi\}$ and its compactness. \end{proof}

 The existence of such a compact fundamental domain $\overline{D}$ means precisely that $\xi$ is a bounded parabolic point.
 Since $\xi \in \Lambda^{nc} G$ was arbitrary, every non-conical limit point is bounded parabolic.
 Applying Lemma~\ref{geomFinite} (or the standard dynamical characterization of geometric finiteness), we conclude that the action of $G$ on $\Lambda G$ is geometrically finite.
+The Sufficiency direction direction follows and Theorem \ref{geometricallyFiniteNearOrbit} is proved.